mwd1993/QuykHtml/README.md

 QuykHtml is a python library that allows you to quickly generate websites.
 The key is to chain together commands to quickly define, combine and modify elements.

 # Example
+Create a Paragraph element, manipulate it in several ways, append it to the display and render the webpage
 ```python

 from QuykHtml import qhtml